renatawong/renatawong.github.io/_pages/join-us.md

 ---

+## Broad research areas of the Lab:

+1. Quantum computing and quantum information
+2. Machine learning

 ## PhD students

-If you are interested in pursuing a PhD in quantum computing, please contact us to inquire about available opportunities.
+If you are interested in pursuing a PhD in quantum computing or machine learning, please contact us to inquire about available opportunities.

 ## Master's students